-The graduation fee covers the cost of the diploma, the cap and gown, and other expenses related to graduation.
-If a student applies for graduation after the graduation application deadline, the fee increases.
-An additional fee is charged to those students not attending the graduation services who request that their diploma be mailed.
+The graduation fee covers the cost of the diploma, the cap and gown, and other expenses related to graduation (even for students who are not able to attend the Commencement service).
 If a student applies for graduation but does not meet the requirements for the specified conferral date, he/she must reapply for graduation, and an additional fee will be charged.